 The initial visit will last approximately 1 hour and will begin with a comprehensive consultation and complete health history.
-The initial paper work is necessary for insurance purposes and will help the doctor direct your case properly.
+The initial paper work will help the doctor direct your case properly.
 There will be a thorough consultation and physical examination and a full review your pertinent medical records, X-rays and/or MRI studies.
-If further imaging studies are required, we will refer you to one of the local hospital imaging centers, where a board certified radiologist will review the studies.
-Following your examination, Dr. Croucher or Dr. Carlson will fully explain your situation and the treatment options available to you.
+If further imaging studies are required, we will refer you to one of the local imaging centers, where a board certified radiologist will review the studies.
+Following your examination, we will fully explain your situation and the treatment options available to you.
 We will strive to make sure all your questions are fully addressed.

-If you decide to pursue care at our office, a personal treatment plan will be designed to fulfill your specific needs and goals.
-Our goal is to serve your needs with the best care possible.
+If you decide to pursue care at our office, a personal treatment plan will be designed to fulfill your specific needs and goals with the best care possible.

 Communication with your Doctor